 After a five-year agreement, this Pleasanton, Calif.-based retailer--formerly Pacific Convenience & Fuels--ended its affiliation with Circle K’s parent company, Alimentation Couche-Tard, and began rebranding its convenience-retail network to My Goods Market.
 In addition, MGM was working in 2014 to add another 50 stores.

 As part of the transition away from Circle K, new prototype stores were opened in California and Colorado under the new brand and were used to test new concepts.
-Implementation of the rebranding and changes are expected to be completed by the end of first quarter 2014.
-The company is moving to differentiate itself by making changes in product and presentation to appeal to a wider audience, especially those in their 20s and 30s and women.
+Mu Goods Market is moving to differentiate itself by making changes in product and presentation to appeal to a wider audience, especially those in their 20s and 30s, and women.
 That means more fresh foods and more choices for customers.
-The company typically focuses on metropolitan markets with high barriers to entry and strong margin opportunities.

 |No. of Stores:||230|

 |Rank Last Year:||40|

 |States of Operation:||California, Colorado, Nevada, Oregon, Texas, Washington|